 The Riva’s high-quality design and finish are impressive, but the Argo has many challengers and for once they aren’t all Italian.

 There is a trio of British builders offering serious competition and each one brings something different.
 Sunseeker has two or three models that could easily go against the Riva.
 The 90 Ocean Yacht is a more recent addition with a high-volume four-cabin interior, fun aft terrace and the option of an enclosed flybridge that opens up the already massive salon.
-The larger Sunseeker 95 Yacht has a four of five cabin design with an impressive main deck Owner’s stateroom.
+The larger Sunseeker 95 Yacht has a four or five cabin design with an impressive main deck Owner’s stateroom.

 The Pearl 95 feels stylistically aligned to the Riva and is similarly spectacular across the interior and decks.
 The salon is exceptional, the main deck Owner’s suite a match for the Argo, as is the full-beam VIP below decks, with the option to split it into two doubles for a five-cabin layout.